PabloB07/Tiendita/README.md

 # Tiendita

-Tiendita fast e-commerce made with Spree gem in Rails 6, and i18n internalization.
+Tiendita is a fast base for e-commerce made with Spree gem in Rails 6, and i18n internalization.

 ## Installation